benmvp/migrate-react-hooks-minishop/src/03-context/README.md

 ## ⭐ Concepts

 - How to provide context
-- How to use the `useContext` hook
+- How to consume context using the `useContext` hook

 ## 📝 Learn